 University of Oregon Campus

 So you survived a year (or two, or three) of not only college but also living in the dorms.
 Now what?
 If you’re ready to stretch your legs and move into a place that’s a little less supervised and a little more you, Rent College Pads has your back.
-We put together a list of the top-rated landlords around the University of Oregon to help take the guesswork out of finding your first home away from home during the duration of your college career.
+We put together a list of the top-rated landlords around the University of Oregon to help take the guesswork out of finding your first home away from home during the duration of your college career, whether you’re looking for an apartment or house for rent in Eugene.

 The student housing market is unique for many reasons, but one stands out in particular: turnover.
 Instead of planting their roots, college students tend to hop from place to place, leaving behind their landlords with vacant units and broken hearts.
 We at Rent College Pads understood this predicament and decided to probe for answers to the age-old question: what makes students want to dust off their pens, call up their landlords and ask to be legally bound to them for another whole year?